-In January 2003, we entered into joint venture agreements to build MDI production facilities near Shanghai, China with BASF and three Chinese chemical companies.
+In January 2003, we entered into two related joint venture agreements to build MDI production facilities near Shanghai, China.
+The Manufacturing JV, with BASF and three Chinese chemical companies, will build three plants to manufacture MNB, aniline, and crude MDI.
+We own 35% of the Manufacturing JV.
+The Splitting JV, with Shanghai Chlor-Alkali Chemical Company, Ltd., will build a plant to manufacture pure MDI, polymeric MDI and MDI variants.
+We own 70% of the Splitting JV.
 A feasibility study for the project has been approved by the appropriate Chinese authorities, preliminary engineering work has commenced and a business license was issued on March 7, 2003.